MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/intune-connector.md

 In this preview version of the Intune Connector, you might receive an error message indicating a setup failure with the following error code and message:

-0x80070658 - Error applying transforms.
-Verify that the specified transform paths are valid.
+**0x80070658 - Error applying transforms.
+Verify that the specified transform paths are valid.**

 See the following example:

 ![Connector error](images/connector-fail.png)

-This error can be resolved by ensuring that your Active Directory domain controller has one of the following language packs installed:
+This error can be resolved by ensuring that the member server where Intune Connector is running has one of the following language packs installed:

 en-US<br>
 cs-CZ<br>